Gravitational Causality and the Self-Stress of Photons: Causality

-The way we derived the time delay makes clear that the asymptotic causality condition $\delta T_*\geq 0$ that we discuss next is meaningful only for $\delta T_*$ much larger than the quantum mechanical uncertainty $\delta T_{\mathrm{q.m.}}\sim \hbar/E$, which for the $\delta(s,b)\propto s$ in our gravitational setup is just the requirement of large scattering phase shift.
-Despite such a large phase shift, it is well known that $\delta$ remains reliably calculable in the eikonal scattering at large impact parameter against a coherent state of spectators.
-This is nicely explained in detail in e.g. \cite{Camanho:2014apa}, where the fact that the phase shift grows (at least) linearly with $s$, which is the case for e.g. Eq.~(\ref{deltasmallblimit}), (\ref{deltasmallblimitW}) and (\ref{deltalargeblimit2}), implies that perturbatively small phases $\tilde{\delta}\ll 1$ of photons scattering against a series of $N$ spectator particles, for $N \gg 1$, exponentiate and add up returning $\delta=N\tilde{\delta}\gg 1$, the phase of scattering against a coherent state.\footnote{Alternatively, the exponentiation of the large eikonal phase is reliably calculable when scattering against a particle in the transplanckian regime $t\ll \mpl^2\ll s$, see e.g. \cite{Kabat:1992tb} and references therein, where the theory admits a semiclassical approximation for impact parameters much larger than the Schwarzschild radius $G\sqrt{s}$. } Scattering against the coherent state can be interpreted to leading order as scattering against a background shock wave at large impact parameter.
-The connection between scattering in a non-trivial background and causality is reminiscent of the positivity conditions for scattering amplitudes of \cite{Adams:2006sv}, and the connection to the positivity of time delay has been made explicit in \cite{Arkani-Hamed:2020blm}.
+Despite such a large phase shift, it is well known that $\delta$ remains reliably calculable in the eikonal scattering at large impact parameter in the transplanckian regime, or against a coherent state of spectators.
+The latter is nicely explained in detail in e.g. \cite{Camanho:2014apa}: the fact that the phase shift grows (at least) linearly with $s$, which is the case for e.g. Eqs.~(\ref{deltasmallblimit}), (\ref{deltasmallblimitWNoSudakov}), and (\ref{deltalargeblimit2}), implies that perturbatively small phases $\delta\ll 1$ of photons scattering against a series of time-separated $N\gg 1$ spectator particles exponentiate thanks to factorization, $(1+i\delta)^N\rightarrow e^{iN \delta}$, while keeping the wave-packet localized in the impact parameter space.\footnote{For the opposite regime where factorization does not hold because the spectators are on top of each other, see the interesting \cite{Kologlu:2019bco}.} Therefore, the sequence of scattering events returns $\tilde{\delta}=N\delta\gg 1$, i.e. a large scattering phase produced by a coherent state of spectators.
+Since $\tilde{\delta}$ and $\delta$ have the same dependence on energy and impact parameter, in the following we keep referring to just $\delta$, but it is left understood that we actually consider scattering against a coherent state that gives rise to a large phase shift.

+Alternatively, we can resort to the reliable exponentiation of the large eikonal phase when scattering against a particle in the transplanckian regime $s\gg \mpl^2$ at small momentum exchanged $t\ll s$, see e.g. \cite{Amati:1992zb,Amati:1987uf,Kabat:1992tb} and references therein, where the theory admits as well a semiclassical approximation for impact parameters much larger than the Schwarzschild radius $R_s\sim G\sqrt{s}$.
+Higher post-Minkowskian corrections correspond to including higher relative $o(R_s/b)$ corrections to $\delta$, and they are made smaller than the gauge loop contributions we calculated by a suitable choice of the kinematics within the transplankian eikonal scattering.
+Post-Minkowskian corrections are instead clearly more important than gauge corrections when scattering astrophysical bodies.